lyk125/pix2pix-tensorflow/README.md

 ## Code Validation

-Validation of the code was performed on a Linux machine with a ~1.3 TFLOPS Nvidia GTX 750 Ti GPU.
-Due to a lack of compute power, validation is not extensive and only the `facades` dataset at 200 epochs was tested.
+Validation of the code was performed on a Linux machine with a ~1.3 TFLOPS Nvidia GTX 750 Ti GPU and Azure NC6 instance with a K80 GPU.

 ```sh
 git clone https://github.com/affinelayer/pix2pix-tensorflow.git